Sriwijaya Air Flight 182: Safety culture

 Other than the training, the NTSC also pointed out other deficiencies within Sriwijaya Air's safety and maintenance management system.
 Review of the aircraft's maintenance logbook revealed that the autothrottle issue had never appeared until the aircraft was acquired by Indonesia's Sriwijaya Air.
-When it did appear, the engineer did not rectified it properly.
+When it did appear, the engineer did not rectify it properly.
 The repeated use of BITE tests alone were indicative of a problematic maintenance culture within the airline.
 The NTSC stated that this practice was used by the engineers because it was thought to be easy, but by doing so it didn't eliminate the root-cause of the defect.
 Sriwijaya Air had already put a system in place to make sure that maintenance practices would be reviewed and monitored regularly to prevent recurring defects.
 The involved aircraft, however, suffered the exact same defects for nearly eight years, proving that there was lack of supervision of maintenance practices within Sriwijaya Air.

 The NTSC also noted the pilots' action after the 15 March 2020 incident, in particular that they did not report the incident to Sriwijaya Air.
 The incident was regarded by the NTSC as serious, but both pilots failed to report it and did not write up the technical difficulties during the flight in the maintenance logbook.
 This same pattern was also discovered with the other pilots during the other thrust asymmetry incidents.
 Despite the seriousness, none of the pilots had reported the incidents to Sriwijaya Air.

 To ensure that the prevailing safety procedures were followed properly, Sriwijaya Air had established the Flight Data Analysis Program (FDAP), which was responsible for monitoring events that were critical to the safety of the flight.
 Among those monitored were incidences of excessive bank angle and thrust asymmetry.
 FDAP would analyze the problems after receiving reports from the crew.
 NTSC, however, stated that the hazard-reporting system had not been well implemented or emphasized to each Sriwijaya Air employee.
 Reviews of the reports that had been received from the FDAP revealed that the majority of the reports had been made by ground personnel, while pilots rarely reported aircraft technical difficulties.
 Flight dispatchers had never filed any reports to the FDAP.

 Sriwijaya Air safety management was criticized in the findings.
 The airlines' Quality, Safety and Security Department (QSS) was noted as having failed in its role.
 An assessment in November 2019 managed to identify nine out of 10 risks that were deemed "intolerable".
 The NTSC investigation suggested that, even after two years, there had been no attempt to reduce any of the nine intolerable risks to a tolerable level.